ericoporto/ags-manual-wiki/DynamicSprite.md

     surface.Release();
     sprite.Delete();

-creates a copy of the centre 60x60 area on the background, and draws it onto the top left corner of the background image.
+creates a copy of the center 60x60 area on the background, and draws it onto the top left corner of the background image.

 *See Also:* [DynamicSprite.Delete](DynamicSprite#dynamicspritedelete)